kamclean/collaborator/vignettes/vignette_user_2_assign.md

     irrespective of the number of users and number of data access groups.

--   It signficantly reduces allocation errors (e.g. users being allocated to incorrect DAGs).
+-   It significantly reduces allocation errors (e.g. users being allocated to incorrect DAGs).

 However, the downside using this method is that “user roles” cannot be